Madrid–Barajas Airport: Passenger numbers

-Airline market share
+Busiest routes

 Medical care

 The airport is attached to the Ramón y Cajal University Hospital in Madrid as a referral hospital for medical and surgical emergencies requiring hospital care.

 In addition, the airport itself has medical rooms and medical personnel attached to the Airport Medical Service to cover transit passengers who need medical attention.
 It also has 75 Cardiac Rescue Points equipped with defibrillators in the event of cardiorespiratory arrest.

 Ground transport

 Taxi

 All terminals have clearly signed taxi ranks outside the arrivals area.
 Official taxis are white with a red stripe and have the Madrid City Council coat-of-arms on their doors.

+Ride-hailing

+Since 2024, the Estonian ride-hailing company Bolt has operated exclusive pickup areas at the airport, offering flat-rate fares for rides into the city.

 Rail

 The Madrid Metro Line connects the airport with city centre station Nuevos Ministerios in Madrid's financial district.
 The Barajas Line 8 provides a fast route from the underground stations at Terminal 2 (access to T1 and T3) and Terminal 4 into central Madrid.
 The metro also provides links to stations on the Spanish railway network.

 In October 2006, a bid was launched for the construction of a Cercanías link between Chamartín Station and Terminal 4.
 Now finished, this single Cercanías Line (C-1) links Madrid Barajas Terminal 4, with Chamartín Station and Atocha AVE high-speed train stations.
 In June 2011 a decision was made to equip this link with dual gauge which will allow AVE high-speed trains to reach the airport station.

 The Nuevos Ministerios metro station opened a satellite check-in center in 2002 right by the AZCA business area in central Madrid; the satellite check-in center was permanently closed in 2006 due to security concerns.